erictraub/Learn-Blockchain-By-Building-Your-Own-In-JavaScript/README.md

 ## Getting Started

-The first step in running this project is to run `npm install`.
+The first step for running this project is to run `npm install`.

 The rest of the steps can be found in the **[course](https://www.udemy.com/build-a-blockchain-in-javascript/?couponCode=GHDISCOUNT)**!
 <br/>